dlebauer/betydbdoc-constraints/Value Constraints.md

 *	Constraint (n, statname): For example if n =1, statname should be NULL.
 *	specie_id and cultivar_id need to be consistent.

 ## treatments:

 *	possibly standardize capitalization of names (easiest would be to have all words in all names not capitalized; this would convey the most information because (e.g.) author names would stand out from other words)
 *	similarly for definitions
 *	control: can there be more than one control treatment per citation (currently there often are)
 *	names should be unique within a citation

-Q: When can a treatment link to multiple citations?

 ## users: